 Political campaigns rely heavily on data to make sound decisions, but managing large amounts of data can be difficult.
 It is where a data engineering pipeline using Python and Airflow comes in.

-A robust data engineering pipeline allows you to collect quickly, process, and analyze your political campaign data to effectively target voters, optimize your marketing strategy, and more.
+A robust data engineering pipeline allows you to quickly collect, process, and analyze your political campaign data to target voters, optimize your marketing strategy, and more.
 Let’s have a look at how this works.

 What is Python?